Chart Color Schemes

 Coburg displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Coburg's dwelling structure, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Coburg stood at 33.1%, with the remaining dwellings either mortgaged (32.9%) or rented (34.0%).
+Coburg's dwelling structures, as per the latest Census, consisted of 65.2% houses and 34.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Coburg stood at 33.1%, with mortgaged dwellings at 32.9% and rented ones at 34.0%.
 The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Coburg was $430, compared to Melbourne metro's $390.
-Nationally, Coburg's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Coburg was $430, compared to Melbourne metro's $390.
+Nationally, Coburg's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing